jalowe13/train_scheduler/README.md

 - I compare the server response timings between both in this project

 # Database choice
-- Key Value Pairs are required and I will be using them specifically for caching as I wanted to dive deeper into how databases work especially relational databases.
+- Key Value Pairs are required and I will be using them specifically for caching as I wanted to dive deeper into how databases work, especially relational databases.
-- For my relational database I choice TimescaleDB.
-It extends off PostgreSQL and is used for large datasets of timestamped data and includes optimizations for this type of data.
-Its an API that is usable on the basic sense for SQL queries but can also be learned upon through further project research.
+- For my relational database I chose TimescaleDB.
+It extends off PostgreSQL and is used for large datasets of timestamped data and includes optimizations using hyper tables for this type of data.
+It's an API that is usable in the basic sense for SQL queries but can also be learned through further project research.

-# Optimization Strategys
+# Optimization Strategies
-- On GET requests either from REST or GraphQL if a train name or timeset is not in a key value pair dictionary it will be added to one for caching purposes
+- On GET requests either from REST or GraphQL if a train name or time set is not in a key-value pair dictionary it will be added to one for caching purposes
 - 3 Caches are used to minimize expensive Database calls
 - Instance 1 - Key - Arrival Time, Value - List of Train Names
 - Instance 2 - Key - Train Name, Value - List of Arrival Times